ChimeraTK/ApplicationCore-MicroDAQ/README.md

 # ApplicationCore-MicroDAQ

-The ApplicationCore-MicroDAQ package provides ApplicationCore modules for data aquisition.
+The ApplicationCore-MicroDAQ package provides ApplicationCore modules for data acquisition.
 It includes an abstract base class `ChimeraTK::BaseDAQ`, that can be used to implement different DAQ backends.
 Currently two DAQ backends are implemented: